infn-datacloud/federation-registry-feeder/README.md

 - Docker

 Using VSCode you can open the entire folder inside the provided development container.
-The `docker-compose.yaml`, located in the `.devcontainer` folder, starts a `neo4j` database, a `federation-registry` application instance, an `oidc-agent` service and a python based container with all the production and development libraries.
+The `docker-compose.yaml`, located in the `.devcontainer` folder, starts a `neo4j` database, a `federation-registry` application instance and a python based container with all the production and development libraries.
 The development container use a non root user **vscode** with sudoers privileges, it has access to the host docker service and has a set of VSCode extensions already installed.

 > The _docker-outside-docker_ extension allows developers to connect to the docker daemon service running on their host from inside the container.